Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: System optimization

-In this section, we first analyze the optimal strategy for $N = 2, 3, 4$, then move to the case of a general $N$.
-When $N = 2,3,4$, we consider strategies with full information, that is, when making decisions, the system manager is aware of the number of active users in high rate, in low rate, and inactive users.
-In the full information case, the optimal strategy is w.l.o.g pure.
-Later in Section \ref{sec:NE}, mixed strategies may be necessary when we deal with individual optimization and equilibrium.
+In this section, we first analyze the (socially) optimal strategy for $N = 2, 3, 4$, then move to the case of a general $N$.
+When $N = 2,3,4$, we consider strategies with complete information, that is, when making decisions, the system manager is aware of the number of active customers at a high rate, at a low rate, and inactive customers.
+In the full information case, the optimal strategy is w.l.o.g. {\it pure}.
+Later in Section \ref{sec:NE}, {\it mixed} strategies may be necessary when we deal with individual optimization and equilibrium.

-Let $\mathcal{T}$ be the set of threshold policies depending on the number of inactive users.
-When $N = 3,4$, we observe that $\max\{\max_a S(a)-\max_{a \in \mathcal{T}} S(a)\}$ is quite insignificant.
-That means, although the optimal strategy may not be of threshold type, the optimal efficiency does not differ in a significant way from the best efficiency if we constrain the strategies to the threshold type.
-Thus, we ignore the value of $h$, and focus only on threshold strategies which are a function of $i$, the number of inactive users.
+Let $\mathcal{T}$ be the set of threshold policies depending on the number of inactive customers.
+When $N = 2$, the optimal strategy is of threshold type.
+When $N = 3,4$, we experimented with a wide range of parameter values and observed that although the optimal strategy may not be of threshold type, the relative loss by using a threshold strategy is quite insignificant.
+That means that, although the optimal strategy may not be of threshold type, the optimal system efficiency does not differ significantly from the best efficiency if we constrain the strategies to the threshold type.
+Thus, when $N > 4$ we ignore the value of $h$, and focus only on (threshold) strategies that are a function of $i$, the number of inactive customers.